 - Install any pending security updates

 - Turn off the internet access and Bluetooth on your devices

 - Change your passwords

-Then, get in touch with your IT department as soon as possible and be prepared to share the details of the cyber attack.
-They’ll know how to identify which systems, accounts and data may have been compromised and which steps to take to mitigate the impact of the attack.
+Then reach out to your IT department as soon as possible and share the details of the cyber attack.
+They’ll know how to identify which systems, accounts, and data may have been compromised, as well as what steps to take to mitigate the impact of the attack.

-Corporate travel security is a genuine concern while traveling for business.
-It’s a critical aspect of your trip that you should prepare before, during and after traveling.
-By implementing all the tips mentioned above, educating yourself about cyber security and staying vigilant at all times, you’re already reducing the risk of falling victim to cybercriminals.
+Corporate travel security is a genuine concern.
+It’s a critical aspect that you should prepare for before, during, and after a trip.
+By implementing all the tips mentioned above, educating yourself about cyber security, and always staying vigilant, you’re already reducing the risk of falling victim to cybercriminals.